Jackthebighead/duplicate-question-pair-identification/README.md

 In the domain of Natural Language Processing (NLP), text similarity is a hot spot.
 It is particularly important to measure the similarity between sentences or phrases in some NLP subareas such as dialog system and information retrieval.
 Quora Question Pairs is a Kaggle competition, which challenges participants to tackle the problem of identifying duplicate questions.
 This paper works on the sentence similarity problem and deals with the task of duplicate question pairs identification.

-In all (so far, as for the ML course project), we proposes three models to tackle the duplicate question pairs identification problem on the Quora Question Pairs dataset. **Model 1** uses traditional machine learning classifiers like SGD Classifier, Random Forest Classifier, and XGBoost Classifier with statistical, NLP and vector features extracted from ques- tion text for classification. **Model 2** uses a Siamese BiLSTM based neural network structure combined with NLP features for classification. **Model 3** fine-tunes BERT pre-trained model and uses a simple BiLSTM based neural network structure after BERT to adapt features from BERT for classification.
+In all (so far as for the ML course project), we proposes three models to tackle the duplicate question pairs identification problem on the Quora Question Pairs dataset. **Model 1** uses traditional machine learning classifiers like SGD Classifier, Random Forest Classifier, and XGBoost Classifier with statistical, NLP and vector features extracted from ques- tion text for classification. **Model 2** uses a Siamese BiLSTM based neural network structure combined with NLP features for classification. **Model 3** fine-tunes BERT pre-trained model and uses a simple BiLSTM based neural network structure after BERT to adapt features from BERT for classification.
 All models achive a relatively good results.